RuKrei/auto_recon_all/README.md

 It will also download matlab runtime (might take some time initially - please be patient).
 Matlab runtime is necessary for the hippocampal subfield segmentation.

-You need to have a valid freesurfer license file and point the environment variable FS_LICENSE_FILE to it (please modify the Dockerfile accordingly)

 # Usage:
+## You need to have a valid freesurfer license file and copy it to the app/ directory.
+ - This can be obtained from here: https://surfer.nmr.mgh.harvard.edu/fswiki/License

-## Modify 3 things in the Dockerfile:
+## Modify 2 things in the Dockerfile:
- - FS_LICENSE_FILE=path/to/freesurfer/licensefile
  - INPUT_DIRECTORY=path/to/input/directory/on/host/machine
  - OUTPUT_DIRECTORY=path/to/output/directory/on/host/machine

 ## Copy input files to input folder on host machine
- - Input is expected to be a 3 tesla T1 MRI sequence
+ - Input is expected to be a (3 tesla) T1 MRI sequence
  - Subfolder name becomes the subject name, so
  - - inputfolder/foobar/foo.nii results in subjectname foobar
  - the pipeline expects one of two input formats: